decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 - A Desktop Unity project containing the renderer’s package and specific platform components (i.e. sign-in/sign-up screens, terms of service, desktop Ethereum provider, and any communication glue for the Native JS Project)

-- On the Native JS Project, a thin TS layer with the `unity-interface` desktop implementation and all the code that is directly related with the desktop renderer will be included.
+- On the Native JS Project, a thin TS layer with the `unity-interface` desktop implementation and all the code that is directly related to the desktop renderer will be included.
 This implementation will have the specifics of the IPC communication needed.

 ![resources/ADR-25-explorer-repositories-decoupling/image-3.svg](resources/ADR-25-explorer-repositories-decoupling/image-3.svg)